fastrgv/hbox4/README.md

 	* 3 Like method 0 but also prioritizes total-moves ( 90% #pushes + 10% #moves ).
 	* 4 Like method 1 but also prioritizes total-moves.
 	* 5 Like method 2 but also prioritizes total-moves.
+	* 10..15 triggers the "baseline" option for the above 6 methods (not for normal use).
 * (5) [string] OutputFileName

 EG: hbox4 games/Sladkey.sok 22 6.5 1 sladkey22.txt